dentonescu/cv-samples/libdmotservices/java/README.md

 # libdmotservices (Java)

 **libdmotservices-java** contains reusable Java utilities and legacy servlet helpers, built with a focus on clean APIs and minimal dependencies.
-It’s designed to mirror the structure and maintainability of the C modules while demonstrating multi-language consistency.
+It mirrors the structure of the C modules while demonstrating multi-language consistency.

 ## Project Summary
 This module demonstrates my ability to: